top of page

 Kahn's Mixed-Use Concept included 332 residential units along with retaining the large existing industrial building.
 This plan was noted by several residents as their preferred option at the November informal information session, and one speaker noted it would bring in fewer children to the school district while retaining ratables for the town.

 "So in the mixed use plan, when we showed this ... the township mentioned the need for alternative spaces for gyms and indoor sports and those types of things," Kahn said.
-"So you do see those in flex buildings, not necessarily zoned for that today, but we were open to a concept, potentially, where you could have different types of users come here.
+"So those in flex [industrial] building are not necessarily zoned for that today, but we were open to a concept, potentially, where you could have different types of users come here.

 "Can we open up an indoor soccer facility?
 So just to get you an idea, it was a mixed-use concept too, as it relates to the limited industrial designing.
 You might have a coffee roaster next to a gymnastics next to a dog training facility, et cetera.
 On this plan, it could satisfies a lot of uses and get to use a building that's existing."